-Foundation funding is made up of two main sources of funding: the Uniform Rate of Tax (URT) and state foundation funding aid.
+Foundation funding is made up of four types of funding.
+The two primary sources of funding are the Uniform Rate of Tax (URT) and state foundation funding aid.
 The URT is a constitutionally mandated minimum millage rate (or property tax rate) that school districts must levy at the local level.
-This rate is set at 25 mills and the revenue generated is used specifically for school operations.
-State foundation funding aid is then provided to make up the difference between the amount of money raised through the URT and the funding level set by the Legislature.
+This rate is set at 25 mills, and the revenue generated is used specifically for school operations.
+State foundation funding aid is then provided to make up the difference between the amount of money raised through the URT (plus the two other smaller types of funding) and the funding level set by the Legislature.
 For example, if a district's URT generated \$2,646 per student in 2016-17, the district would have received an additional \$4,000 in state foundation funding aid, for a total of \$6,646.
 The two smaller components of foundation funding are the 98% URT Actual Collection Adjustment and other types of funding collectively considered "miscellaneous funds".
 The 98% URT Adjustment funding is state money used to supplement districts where actual URT collections are less than 98% of what was anticipated based on assessments.
 This funding ensures that districts receive at least 98% of their total URT funding when the county is unable to collect the full amount from its citizens.
 Miscellaneous funds are monies school districts receive from "federal forest reserves, federal grazing rights, federal mineral rights, federal impact aid, federal flood control, wildlife refuge funds, and severance taxes," that are "in lieu of taxes and local sales and use taxes dedicated to education" [A.C.A. § 6-20-2303(12)(A) and (B)].